Sexy Versus

 The track "See The Lady" is a remix of the song "Channel J" from his previous album Private Times...and the Whole 9!.
 The album's second single "Natalie" was written about actress Halle Berry after he saw her in the 1991 film Strictly Business.
 In 2014, Sure! referred to the success of the album as well as Berry's inspiration for "Natalie" on Twitter.

-It was recently revealed that one of the photos inside the booklet of this album in CD format is of Al B Sure! and his ex, Kim Porter, who died on November 16, 2018.
+It was revealed on November 16, 2018 that one of the photos inside the booklet of this album in CD format is of Al B Sure! and his ex, Kim Porter.